bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

 Or developers can decide to use a single descriptor too, in that case BDK will use that descriptor for deriving both `receive` and `change` addresses.

-We will use BDK itself to generate such descriptors.
+We will use `bdk-cli` itself to generate such descriptors.

 - #### Generate a privatekey
-	`bdk-cli key generate` will generate a fresh master key with `mnemonic` and `xprv`.
-We have extracted the value of extended private key and stored it in `BDK_xprv` variable.

-  The returned `mnemonic` can be used to restore back the wallet if wallet data directory is lost.
   ```shell
   $ BDK_xprv=$(bdk-cli key generate | jq -r '.xprv')
   $ echo $BDK_xprv
   tprv8ZgxMBicQKsPefY7tdq7EKny81n9tfSvUYfSHAZByXdjPAZVysvaB6sFd2YavqfqMBgbHaXUG5oWM6sYvdJn6vnUizzQKTYAJ36bQsfPv4N
   ```
+  `bdk-cli key generate` will generate a fresh master key with `mnemonic` and `xprv`.
+We have extracted the value of extended private key and stored it in `BDK_xprv` variable.

+  The returned `mnemonic` can be used to restore back the wallet if wallet data directory is lost.

 - #### Generate Descriptors
-	BDK can derive `xpub`s given a `xprv` and `derivation_path`.
+	`bdk-cli key derive` can derive an `xpub`s given a `master key` and `derivation_path`.

   We will use the following paths for our `receive` and `change` descriptors

 	- `receive` path: `m/84h/1h/0h/0`
 	- `change` path: `m/84h/1h/0h/1`,

-	We can then simply wrap them in a `"wpkh(desc)"` string and store them, which BDK will take as its descriptors input.
+	We can then simply wrap them in a `"wpkh()"` to create our descriptors string and store them.

-  When asking for a new address BDK will derive one from the `receive` descriptor, and while constructing transaction, BDK will use the `change` descriptor to derive change address.
+  When asked for a new address, BDK will derive one from the `receive` descriptor.

+  And while constructing transaction, BDK will use the `change` descriptor to derive change address.

 	```shell
   $ BDK_recv_desc="wpkh($(bdk-cli key derive --path m/84h/1h/0h/0 --xprv $BDK_xprv | jq -r '.xprv'))"